strangelove-ventures/poa/README.md

 For better UX, this is accomplished by wrapping the x/staking module's `create-validator` command with our own logic.
 Validators only have to modify the namespace of their create command (from `tx staking create-validator` -> `tx poa create-validator`) with all else being equal.

 ### Previous Block Power
-`CachedPreviousBlockPower` saves the previous blocks total consensus power amount for quieries at Height + 1.
+`CachedPreviousBlockPower` saves the previous blocks total consensus power amount for queries at Height + 1.
 It allows for safety checks onm updating too much of the sets power resulting in broken IBC connections.
 It's protection can be passed by using the `--unsafe` flag in the `set-power` CLI command.

 ### Absolute Changed Block Power
 `AbsoluteChangedInBlockPower` tracks the per block modification in block power.
 It follows the absolute power difference a single block can change against the previous block power.
 Attempting to increase more than 30% of the validator set power (relative to last) will error.